 - Design custom cancellation policies.
 An example: if a customer cancels 7 days before the booking period starts, they get a full refund, but if they cancel later, they won't get a refund.
 You can also allow your providers to choose from multiple different policies.

-- Decide who can book.
-An example: require the customer to verify their identity before their first booking.
+- Decide who can order.
+An example: require the customer to verify their identity before their first order.

 - ...and a lot more!